MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 network byte order, concatenated in ascending order.

-This SvcParamKey is always automatically mandatory, and MUST NOT appear in its own value list.
+This SvcParamKey is always automatically mandatory, and MUST NOT appear in its own value-list.
 Other automatically mandatory keys SHOULD NOT appear in the list either.
 (Including them wastes space and otherwise has no effect.)

 # Using SVCB with HTTPS and HTTP {#https}